Locations:

 What is Western medicine?

-Western medicine is the traditional healthcare you receive in the United States.
-It’s the care you receive when you go to a doctor’s office, medical clinic, hospital or urgent care.
+Western medicine is the traditional healthcare you receive in the United States and many other places throughout the world.
+It’s the care you get when you go to a doctor’s office, medical clinic, hospital or urgent care.
 This type of medical care uses techniques based on scientific evidence.
-Healthcare providers rely on proven methods to diagnose and treat conditions and improve your overall health.
+Healthcare providers rely on proven methods to diagnose and treat medical conditions.
+They also use these methods to improve your overall health.

 Advertisement